 Provide an independent forum for those who dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.

 VADM Peter H. Daly, USN (Ret.)Chief Executive Officer

 Chief Executive Officer

-Peter Daly is the Chief Executive Officer of the United States Naval Institute (USNI – www.usni.org), one of the most respected professional associations in the United States.
-Comprising almost 50,000 members, the Institute has served for 140 years as an independent forum that fosters an increased understanding of the sea services.
+Peter Daly is the Chief Executive Officer of the United States Naval Institute, one of the most respected professional associations and thought leaders in the United States.
+Comprising almost 50,000 members, the Institute has served for 143 years as the open, independent non-partisan forum of the sea services.
 The U.S. Naval Institute advances the professional, literary, and scientific understanding of sea power and other issues critical to national defense.

 Shore assignments include executive assistant and program analyst, J-8, Joint Staff; executive assistant to the Commander, Pacific Fleet; and executive assistant to the Commander, U.S. Pacific Command.
 As a flag officer, he served as Deputy for Resources and Acquisition (J-8) Joint Staff; Senior Military Assistant to the Secretary of the Navy; and as Deputy N3/N5 (Operations, Plans and Strategy) in the Navy Staff.

 A Life Member of the Naval Institute and former member of the Institute’s Editorial Board, he also serves on the Advisory Board for ManTech International.

 He is a native of Chicago, a graduate of the College of Holy Cross (A.B.
 Economics), receiving a regular commission through the Naval Reserve Officer Training Corps program.
 He holds a Master’s degree in Operations Analysis from the Naval Postgraduate School, Monterey, California.

 Robert G. JohnsonChief Operating Officer & Chief Financial Officer

 Chief Operating Officer & Chief Financial Officer